W as the Edge of a Wedge: Bell Correlations via Constrained Colliders: The argument

-Several authors have noted that in the delayed-choice version of the \W-shaped experiment, Bell correlations in the postselected ensemble are selection artefacts \cite{Gaasbeek10,Egg13,Fankhauser19,Guido21,PriceWharton21a, Mjelva24}.
+Several authors have noted that in the delayed-choice version of the W-shaped experiment, Bell correlations in the postselected ensemble are selection artefacts \cite{Gaasbeek10,Egg13,Fankhauser19,Guido21,PriceWharton21a, Mjelva24}.
 A mark of this, as we have just seen, is that these correlations need not support the counterfactuals characteristic of Bell nonlocality.
-A change in Alice's setting $a$ may produce a change in the result $M$ of the intermediate measurement \textsf{M}, thus removing the case from the postselected ensemble.
+A change in Alice's setting $a$ may produce a change in the result $C$ of the intermediate measurement \textsf{C}, thus removing the case from the postselected ensemble.
 There is hence no need for it make a difference to Bob's outcome $B$.
 In Bell experiments of this kind, then, the Bell correlations themselves may be counterfactually fragile.

-In previous work, Ken Wharton and I called this the \textit{Collider Loophole} for \W-shaped tests of nonlocality, and discussed which \W-shaped Bell tests are subject to it \cite{PriceWharton21a}.
+In previous work, Ken Wharton and I called this the \textit{Collider Loophole} for W-shaped tests of nonlocality, and discussed which W-shaped Bell tests are subject to it \cite{PriceWharton21a}.
 For present purposes, we need only the DCES case, where it is uncontroversial.